Johnny-Chou/docs/resume.md

 such as grit, jakyll, rubygems.

-hope one day I will make contributions to these projects, also hope find a job about these things, the best is to become a GitHubber.
+hope one day I will make contributions to these projects, also hope find a job about these things.